New Year’s Honours List

 I had had a very minor stroke that had kept me in London, and the first drawing afterwards took me two days to do (the days are a lot shorter in November).
 The stroke only manifested itself in my speech.
 I found I couldn’t finish sentences, and although it came back after about a month I find now I talk a lot less.

 Hockney begins working with charcoal on paper and completes several self portraits.
 They have a more serious look than the almost playful iPad [NESTED]self portraits done previously.
 He also does several large drawings of a tree trunk he calls the “Totem,” featured in several earlier paintings.

 I drove out on Woldgate and noticed the Totem had been deliberately sawn through.
 A bit before this I was sent photographs of graffiti that had been painted on it.
 Annoying, but I thought the winter would take them away.
 I was at first very sad and went to bed for two days a bit depressed by the vandalism.
 Then I decided to draw it.

-- Northern Landscapes, Nordnorsk Kunstmuseum, Tromsø (Jun 16–Sep 30); catalogue.
+- Northern Landscapes, Nordnorsk Kunstmuseum, Tromsø, Norway (Jun 16–Sep 30); catalogue.

-- David Hockney: A Yorkshire Sketchbook, London: Royal Academy of Arts.
+- A Yorkshire Sketchbook, by David Hockney, London: Royal Academy of Arts.